TIBCOSoftware/snappydata/cluster/README-thrift.md

 JDBC/ODBC protocols and can be used to access the store from other languages not yet supported directly by SnappyData.
 Compared to the Spark [thrift server](http://spark.apache.org/docs/latest/sql-programming-guide.html#running-the-thrift-jdbcodbc-server) based on Hive, this has multiple advantages:

-* Hive thrift server has no session/connection support making it impossible to support concurrent connections (as noted in its [documentation](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Thrift+API))
+* Spark Hive thrift server provides a single point of entry that will spawn its own executors.
+  In the SnappyData embedded mode, this means that only one "lead" node can act as a thrift-server at any point of time.
+The thrift server implementation in SnappyData has no such limitation that can be started on each of the executors.
 * Enables writing a driver with implicit failover, high-availability characteristics.
   The SnappyData JDBC driver is based on thrift API which uses these characteristics of the API.
 * Hive thrift API is quite limited and lacks a lot of functionality required for full JDBC/ODBC compliance.
 The thrift API supported by SnappyData store is rich enough to write a fully compliant JDBC/ODBC drivers including mutability, cursors etc.
-* Spark Hive thrift server provides a single point of entry that will spawn its own executors.
-  In the SnappyData embedded mode, this means that only one "lead" node can act as a thrift-server at any point of time.
-The thrift server implementation in SnappyData has no such limitation that can be started on each of the executors.
+* There is no open source ODBC driver available for Hive thrift server so that limits its usefulness in terms of overall tools connectivity (e.g. Tableau).

 ## Thrift server